Musée d'Orsay

 The strongest reasons to open the page, compare it, or book it.

-On view from March 17 to July 19, 2026, the exhibition brings together a tightly focused selection of major works from the first part of Renoir's career.
-The journey situates Renoir's painting among the founding gestures of modernity, with an emphasis on scenes of dance halls, promenades, conversation and camaraderie.
-On view from March 17 to July 19, 2026, the exhibition brings together a tightly focused selection of major works from the first part of Renoir's career.
+Presented from March 17 to July 19, 2026, the exhibition brings together a focused group of major works from the first part of Renoir’s career.
+The display situates Renoir’s painting among the founding gestures of modernity, with an emphasis on scenes of ball...

 Renoir and Love.
 Joyful Modernity (1865-1885) is listed with its main venue, date and booking signals so the page can support planning as well as editorial browsing.

 On Expo Paris, Renoir and Love.
 Joyful Modernity (1865-1885) is most useful when it is read not only as a single event but as part of a broader route through Musée d'Orsay, where exhibitions, artists and editorial themes can be compared quickly in English.
-This page becomes easier to place when it is connected to Impressionism.
+This page becomes easier to place when it is connected to History and Impressionism.

 For an English reader, the point of this page is also practical: it clarifies the venue, dates and booking context, then opens clear paths toward related exhibitions, artists and subjects so that the visit does not remain isolated.
 3 related exhibition pages are already close enough to help compare tone, period or venue.

+Theme: History.
 Movement: Impressionism.

 The same exhibition can be read through themes, mediums, audiences and formats.